-If you want to get the best radon monitor for home inspectors, then we’ve got the goods.
+We’ve got the goods if you want the best radon monitor for home inspectors.

-In fact, adding radon testing to your inspector tool belt can quickly add revenue and profit to a home inspectors business.
-Not only will a home inspector make more by doing the test, they can take on more jobs by offering testing.
+Adding radon testing to your inspector tool belt can quickly add revenue and profit to a home inspector’s business.
+Not only will a home inspector make more by doing the test, but they can also take on more jobs by offering to test.

 Bluetooth and Smartphone App